Supplementary Credit Cards: What They Are and How They Work

 Supplementary Credit Card Annual Fees

-For most credit cards, there is not a charge to add a supplementary credit card or authorized user.
+For many credit cards, there is not a charge to add a supplementary credit card or authorized user.
 However, some premium cards, such as The Platinum Card from American Express, do charge an annual fee for additional cards.

 Supplementary Credit Card Sign-Up Bonuses